Tanjay

 Tanjay, officially the City of Tanjay (Dakbayan sa Tanhay; Lungsod ng Tanjay; Spanish: Municipio de Tanjay), is a component city in the province of Negros Oriental, Philippines.
 According to the 2024 census, it has a population of 84,593 people.

 The city is home to two indigenous languages, Minagahat and the Cebuano as listed by the Komisyon ng Wikang Filipino.

 History

 Prehistory

 The earliest evidence for human habitation dates back to the 1st to 4th centuries and products from the 12th century Song dynasty which were discovered in recent excavations and was said to have ventured perhaps in the area we now know as Támpi in Amlan.

 Bol-anon emigration

-In 1563, a surprise raid by undercover Ternatean forces aided by Portuguese upon Bo-ol resulted in destruction of much of the settlement, from mass looting to enslavement.
+In 1563, a surprise raid by undercover Ternatean forces aided by the Portuguese upon Bo-ol resulted in destruction of much of the settlement, from mass looting to enslavement.
 Consequently, a majority of the local Bol-anon survivors dispersed in an exodus to nearby islands, notably eastern Negros, Siquijor, and the northern coast of the Zamboanga Peninsula where they founded Dapitan.
 The majority, however, settled in the lowlands of southeastern Negros and founded Tanay, the old pronunciation of present-day Tanjay.